bohdangarchu/codex/README.md

-# Code Execution API
+# CodeX

-Code Execution API is a RESTful API that allows users to execute code in various programming languages.
+CodeX is a RESTful API that allows users to execute code in various programming languages.
 It currently supports Python, JavaScript and Java.
-This API is built using Node.js and Express.js and uses Docker containers as runtime environment.
+This API is built using Node.js and Express.js and uses Docker containers as sandbox environment.

+## Architecture

+CodeX uses a microservices architecture to handle requests and execute code.
+The application is composed of the following services:

+- **API Service**: This service is responsible for handling incoming HTTP requests and responding with the appropriate data.
+It is built using Node.js and Express.js.
+After receiving a request with a submission, the service stores it in the database and pushes it to the submissions queue.

+- **Execution Service**: This service is responsible for executing submitted code.
+It is built using Node.js and uses Docker containers as a sandboxed environment.
+The service waits for incomming submissions in the Queue.

+CodeX leverages Docker containers as the runtime environment for the Execution Service.
+This approach provides a number of benefits, including improved isolation and reproducibility.

+RabbitMQ is used as the message broker between the API Service and the Execution Service.
+This allows for a decoupled architecture where the API Service can send messages to the Execution Service without having to know anything about its implementation details.

+MongoDB is used as the database for CodeX.
+This provides a scalable and reliable way to store and retrieve data related to executed code.

 ## Prerequisites